There are so many reasons to be a sponsor of Cleveland Basketball, but the #1 reason is the kids!

 Scholarships for multiple players within the various programs we offer each season is an important need of ours right now.
 Knowing the amount of scholarships we will have available ahead of time would be a HUGE help to our program and many families!

 New uniforms are needed across the board.
 We have had the same jerseys for years, minus those torn, lost, and not returned.
-As our program has started to re-vamp this year, we would like to order new uniforms for 25-30 teams to be ready to wear in the 2019-2020 season.
+The Portland Trail Blazers were a huge help to providing us jerseys to use in the interim, and as our program has started to re-vamp this year, we would like to order new uniforms, with our colors, for 25-30 teams to be ready to wear in the 2019-2020 season.

 Player exposure opportunities.